wkcochran123/golem/README.md

 the golem should it become stuck.
 This wipes memories, state, and all prefs _except_ the location of the /v1/chat/completions.
 It will interactively ask for all prefs it needs.
 Only the URL for the endpoint is missing an intelligent default.
+The URL should be of the form http://<addr>:<port>. :<port> defaults to 80
 Pressing enter will get something working.

 2. `python golem.py --prompt "seed prompt"`  This step isn't technially necessary to get started, but this is one method of